king-prawns/GlitchLab/README.md

   // called when GlitchLab perturbs playback or when the video element changes state
   // evt.kind: 'HTMLVideoElement'
   // evt.type: 'seek' | 'waiting'
-  // when evt.type === 'seek': evt.currentTime is the new playback position
+  // when evt.type === 'seek': evt.targetTime is the new playback position
   // when evt.type === 'waiting': evt.currentTime is the current playback position
   console.log('[playbackChaos]', evt.type, evt);
 });